60 car detailers, PDR techs, and interior techs participated. Lucky winner of the $50 VISA card is Tom Ellis…though he’s yet to claim his prize!

 2. Start a detail business, without having worked for a detail business.

 More than half of the professionals who responded are completely self-taught.
 I suspect these are mostly car detailers.
-With the help of other pros on the forums at Autopia and Autogeek, as well as my best-selling online course, it’s possible to own a profitable car detailing business having never worked for a detail business yourself.
+With the help of other pros on the forums at Autogeek, as well as my best-selling online course, it’s possible to own a profitable car detailing business having never worked for a detail business yourself.

 3. Get a website this year.
 Just do it.